jymchng/python-newtype-dev/docs/getting-started/installation.md

 ## Requirements

-Before installing Python NewType, ensure you have:
+Before installing python-newtype, ensure you have:

 - Python 3.8 or higher
 - pip (Python package installer)